Explore the Tushars on Snowshoe

 It seems too good to be true, I pile into an Eagle Point Resort shuttle with Lane Tucker, the resort’s mountain manager and chief bottle washer and head out past the edge of the ski resort under blue skies to a frozen lake.
 We climb out of the shuttle and Lane points across the lake, “From here we go on foot,” he says teasingly.

 Strapping on snowshoes we leave the paved road and trudge out across the lake bed where a few animal tracks and the line of a brave snowmobiler are the only marks on the clean white snow.
-This is real snowshoeing, stomping on top of at least a foot of powder we make our way across the lake onto a hilly rise at the opposite end.
-No way you could do this without the gear, and like any excursion into the relative unknown, it comes with the thrills and peace of trying something new.
+This is real snowshoeing in Utah's Beaver County — also known as Ramblers — stomping on top of at least a foot of powder as we make our way across the lake onto a hilly rise at the opposite end (Read: “Ramble On: An Insider's Guide to Beaver County”).
+No way you could do this without the gear, and like any excursion into the relative unknown, snowshoeing comes with the thrills and peace of trying something new.

 The hilly rise brings out the little kids in all of us and Lane produces two shovel-like sleds.
 “Do you want to go first, or shall I?” he asks with that twinkle in the eye that a local gets showing off for an out-of-towner.
 “Too late!
 Me first.”
 Throwing his snowshoes on his back, he tucks the sled between his legs and plops down on the powder for a whooping otter-like slide onto the frozen lake bed.
 Laughing and brushing the snow off he beckons me down the hill.
 I aim to emulate his graceful glide but get turned around and tumble down the bottom third of the hill rolling like a snowball onto the lake bed.
 “Avalanche!”
 Lane hollers at my performance as I come to stop.
 His words disappear into the expanse and the snow-packed hills.